forthrightla/joshwrightlac/index.md

       experience problems.
 He goes the extra mile to research and master new technologies and embraces the ever-changing landscape of tools and methodologies.
 Josh fits easily into any environment and is a blast to be around.
-  - author: JC Casas
-    avatar: images/jane_roe.jpg
-    content: 'Josh has helped streamline our creative and product workflow, making everyone on the team more efficient at their jobs and allowing for greater team collaboration.
-An exceptional thinker and one of the best UX professionals I’ve had the pleasure to work with, Josh would be a great addition to any team. '
 layout: home
 menu:
   main: